 A friend kindly told me recently that the book on which one of Scarlett Johansson’s movies was based, was originally optioned by a studio twenty-five years ago.
 The author died without ever seeing the film made.
 Luckily I am a patient man.

-My best selling book is certainly the first one, Thai Lottery… and Other Stories from Pattaya, Thailand, but it’s a collection of short stories rather than a novel.
+My best-selling book is certainly the first one, Thai Lottery… and Other Stories from Pattaya, Thailand, but it’s a collection of short stories rather than a novel.
 Thai Kiss and Vortex take equal billing as the best-selling novel since publication, but right now the most popular book is Blood Brothers… Thai Style.
 Echoing the Koh Tao tragedy, it’s probably the most topical.

 My first piece of advice would be to buy me a ticket so I could join him.
-Failing that I’d send him copies of Thai Lottery and Thai Kiss, they both serve as a guide to the pitfalls for a first time visitor but also paint a pretty clear picture of the fun side of the city.
+Failing that I’d send him copies of Thai Lottery and Thai Kiss, they both serve as a guide to the pitfalls for a first-time visitor but also paint a pretty clear picture of the fun side of the city.

 I’d also tell him to take it slow and allow himself plenty of time to take in everything Pattaya has to offer.
-I’ve seen guys burn out inside thirty-six hours of their arrival, having got a little over-excited on the first day.
+I’ve seen guys burn out within thirty-six hours of their arrival, having got a little over-excited on the first day.

 The most important piece of advice is that old expression “what goes around comes around,” seems to apply more vividly in Thailand than anywhere else I’ve visited.
 I genuinely believe that the experience you have in Pattaya will be determined by the way you treat the people you meet.